-The business operations of the Group are dependent on its ability to process a large number of complex transaction across different markets in many currencies.
 The Bank is exposed to operational risks related to its operational activities and data security.
 There might be disruptions in the Bank's day-to-day operations which may even render the Bank temporarily unable to conduct its business.
 Such disruptions may be caused by a number of factors, including: IT system failures, software bugs, errors by the Bank's staff, crimes to which the Bank may fall victim (such as cyber-attacks and other security breaches), improper performance of tasks by the Bank's outsourcing partners, the Bank's internal procedures not being appropriate to its business, or incorrect processing of data or information received by the Bank in the course of its business.
 Any disruptions in the Bank's day-to-day operations may have an adverse effect on the Bank's financial standing and ability to perform its obligations under the Covered Bonds.